March 29, 2021

 Potentially Unlawful Content

 If a candidate is under 21, the last thing you’d want to hear is about how they finished a whole bottle of Patron over spring break.
 And even if they’re legally old enough to drink, bragging about how they parked their car while intoxicated would definitely raise brows.
-Flagged content in this section can include a mention of illegal drugs, alcohol usage, as well as mentions of crime in posts, comments, or images.
+Flagged content in this section can include a mention of illegal drugs, and alcohol usage, and mentions of crime in posts, comments, or images.

 In a world embracing diversity and inclusion, knowledge of prejudice in a candidate can absolutely be a make-or-break for your company.
 Whether they’re actively reposting messages of bigotry or following a page that promotes sexism, it’s important to know exactly where their morals lie.
 Social Intelligence reports that 68% of flagged content is racism, which includes any derogatory language or behavior used against a group of people because of their protected class status.